 Maintaining the Personnel Security Clearance record in JPAS is the responsibility of the industrial contractor.

 NISPOM Paragraph 3-106 requires that an individual issued an initial personnel security clearance (PCL) execute a Classified Information Nondisclosure Agreement (SF-312) prior to being granted access to classified information and that the completed form is forwarded to the Cognizant Security Agency for retention.
-The Facility Security Officer (FSO) is responsible for annotating the Joint Personnel Adjudication System (JPAS) with the date the SF-312 was executed and submitting the completed SF-312 to Personnel Security Management Office for Industry (PSMO-I) for retention.
+The Facility Security Officer (FSO) is responsible for annotating the Joint Personnel Adjudication System (JPAS) with the date the SF-312 was executed and submitting the completed SF-312 to Vetting Risk Operations Center (VROC) for retention.
 The new, preferred method of transmission is via fax, this allows for a more expedient entry into our systems.

 If using the fax method, please include the following information on the cover letter:

 Email Address: firstname.lastname@example.org.
 When using the email option, password protect the file in the first email and send the actual password in a separate email.

 FSOs will be notified to resubmit a new SF-312 if:

 Changing PID information when industry employees have DoD Categories

 Industry is unable to modify a record in JPAS to correct Personally Identifiable Information (PII) such as name or date of birth if the record has one or more active DoD categories.

 Please Note: The Defense Eligibility Enrollment Reporting System (DEERS) is not a personnel center and cannot make PII-related JPAS modifications.
 The JPAS Help Desk cannot assist in the correction of PID.